-- To understand quantitative and qualitative research approaches, understand their strengths and limitations and to learn how to apply research approaches and methods by completing weekly assignments and preparing a research protocol in own area of interest - To examine data analysis, statistical concepts and thinking on a practical level, to apply simple statistical techniques to design, analyse and interpret studies in a wide range of disciplines and to utilise a computer statistical package to illustrate the power of statistical techniques. - To provide an in-depth understanding of sampling, causation, survey research, cohort study (retrospective and prospective), case-control, bias in observational research, multivariable analysis and propensity analysis - To provide an appreciation and understanding of the main elements of clinical trial design, execution, and analysis.
-At the end of the course, students should
+- Understand primarily quantitative and qualitative research approaches, including their strengths and limitations, and learn how to apply research approaches and methods by completing weekly assignments and preparing a research protocol in the student's area of interest - Be comfortable examining data analysis, statistical concepts and be able to think on a practical level, to apply simple statistical techniques to design, analyse and interpret studies in a wide range of disciplines and to utilise statistical package(s) and to further illustrate the power of statistical techniques - Have an in-depth understanding of sampling, causation, survey research, cohort study (retrospective and prospective), case-control, bias in observational research, multivariable analysis and propensity analysis - Have an appreciation and understanding of the main elements of clinical trial design, execution, and analysis.
+At the end of the course, students should have a firm grasp of clinical trial methodology at a level that would allow them to prepare successful grant applications

-- have a firm grasp of clinical trial methodology at a level that would allow them to prepare successful grant applications. - To provide an understanding of systematic review methods and the execution of a rigorous systematic review.
-Students will be introduced to the review methodology outlined in the Cochrane Handbook for Systematic Reviews and will explore concepts and controversies in review methods. - To provide an in-depth understanding of the translational process to enable development of therapeutic strategies, GLP, the clinical trial process and GMP manufacturing and validation, regulatory and legislation requirements for the design and translation of medical therapies and ethical issues underpinning the practice of translational medicine. - To examine the various elements involved in the establishment and operation of clinical research facilities and clinical trials, procedures for successful completion and reporting of clinical trials and financial management issues.
+- Understand systematic review methodology and be able to execute a rigorous systematic review.
+Students will be introduced to review methodology outlined in the Cochrane Handbook for Systematic Reviews and will explore concepts and controversies in review methodology - Have an in-depth understanding of the translational process to enable development of therapeutic strategies, Good Clinical Practice (GCP), the clinical trial process and Good Manufacturing Practice (GMP), including validation, regulatory and legislation requirements for the design and translation of medical therapies and ethical issues underpinning the practice of translational medicine - Understand how to examine the various elements involved in the establishment and operation of clinical research facilities and clinical trials, regulatory and ethical principles, procedures for successful completion and reporting of clinical trials and financial management issues. - Have been provided with an opportunity to develop a personalised approach to training in clinical research, drawing from a variety of core and optional modules.